git-keeper/git-keeper/docs/faculty-users.md

-You can create your own assignment templates in `~/.config/git-keeper/templates` and then provide a template name to `gkeep new` to create an assignment from that one of your templates.
+You can create your own assignment templates in `~/.config/git-keeper/templates` and then provide a template name to `gkeep new` to create an assignment from one of your templates.
+The new assignment directory will simply be a copy of the template directory.

 For example,